 Creating/ Cooking family meals

 We live in Northern Australia's most successful fire exclusion project and it is an example of pristine Australia Savanna.
 Have extensive knowledge of local ecology and the different environments and travel to work and visit out bush regularly.
 The library has a collection of writing and books that focus on the local knowledge, culture and the environment.
 Events and workshops take place at the library and on the flood plain.
 We live a healthy outdoors lifestyle regularly going on bush walks, fishing, swimming preparing meals and foods for staorage.
 We go to Darwin town often on weekends for markets and events.
 Love hosting visitors from near and far, cooking on fires with local food.

-We need assistance with bush regeneration; landscaping, weeding, garden maintenance, checking next box.
+We need assistance with bush regeneration; landscaping, weeding, garden maintenance, checking nest box.
 At the library finishing building and cleaning, there maybe filing, scanning cataloguing.
-Around the house and other camps there can be maintaining solar panels, water maintenance, repairs and cleaning.
+Help around the domestic house and other camps there can be maintaining solar panels, water maintenance, repairs and cleaning.

 Haitian Creole: Fluent